Call for Editor-in-Chief

 A conflict of interest is traditionally defined as a personal or financial interest or a duty to another party which may prevent a person from acting in the best interest of the intended beneficiary.

-It is not the mere existence of an actual or potential conflict of interest that renders conduct unethical; rather it is the way in which the conflict is handled or addressed.
+It is not the mere existence of an actual or potential conflict of interest that renders conduct unethical; rather, it is the way in which the conflict is handled or addressed.
 The Academy requires each workgroup member to continually be cognizant of fiduciary duties to the Academy arising out of their positions of confidence within the organization.
 Workgroup members are required to complete the EAL’s online disclosure form (pdf) and to verbally disclose any potential conflicts at the start of each teleconference.
 Disclosure.

-Funding of the EAL
+Funding for the EAL

 The following EAL funding opportunities are not open to industry funding: